Last Updated on

-In physiotherapy we often have to teach exercises for muscles located deep within our bodies (our core muscles – abdominals, pelvic floor, diaphragm).
-These muscles have stabilising role within our bodies and as such have a principal function of damping down unwanted movements.
-This in turn means they are hard to observe working in real time.
+In physiotherapy, we often have to teach exercises for muscles located deep within our bodies (our core muscles – abdominals, pelvic floor, diaphragm).
+These muscles have a stabilising role within our bodies and as such have a principal function of damping down unwanted movements.
+This, in turn, means they are hard to observe working in real time.

 More recently still, therapists are starting to learn how to perform musculoskeletal scans, to be able to observe tendinopathies, muscle tears, swelling within joints…and this is further helping them optimise the therapy intervention and refer on for more thorough investigations as needed.

 All in all RTUS is a very valuable tool and in the hands of skilled and thoughtful therapists can be a tool that can assist in yielding optimal patient outcomes.

 What is Real-time Ultrasound Imaging?